jjmontesl/cubesviewer/README.md

 CubesViewer consists of two parts:

-**CubesViewer client** is a HTML5 application that runs on any modern browser.
+**CubesViewer client** is an HTML5 application that runs on any modern browser.
 It can run without server side support. **Simply download the package and open** `html/studio.html` in your favorite browser.
 Views can also be embedded in other sites.